blghnbngl/BasComp/README.md

 I'm sure some more problems are likely to occur, but the main structure is solid, I guess.

 UPDATE 1 (DATE: 25.07.2016, 01:39) (By Bilgehan): I have made several simple updates.
 a) Earlier, I did not have the time to write all the wire definitions in the main module.
-I completed them so all the wire definitions required in the main module should be in place.
+I completed them so all the wire definitions required in the main module should be in place now.
-b) A few simple mistakes sticked to my eye so I corrected them, and also added a few more comments.
+b) A few simple mistakes in various modules sticked to my eye so I corrected them, and also added a few more comments.